 Who says kids get to have all the fun?
 At Stratton, we believe guests of all ages deserve the opportunity to take part in programs to help improve their skiing or riding.
 Our Adult Seasonal Programs are just that.
 Offered to guests 18+, these seasonal programs foster growth, both athletically and socially, while providing individualized attention in a fun, relaxed environment.
 Let’s see what these seasonal programs have to offer.

 Stratton offers two different seasonal programs for adults: the Adult All Mountain Performance program (AAMP), which is designed for skiers, and the Adult Mountain Riders program (AMR), which is designed for snowboarders.
-These programs begin the first weekend of December and meet every Saturday and Sunday for 40 days through the last weekend in March.
+These programs begin the first weekend of December and meet every Saturday and Sunday through the last weekend in March.
 Both programs are also offered during the entire Christmas week and both Mondays of MLK weekend & President’s weekend.

 Imagine skiing or riding every Saturday and Sunday for four months with professionally-certified coaches and a group of your closest friends.
 That’s exactly what our Adult Seasonal Programs have in store for you.
 If your schedule will not allow you to ski or ride every weekend, we also offer a 10 session option for both programs.
 For a slightly cheaper price, you select 10 sessions during the season that fit best into your schedule.